-The surgical technology diploma program at Piedmont Technical College provides a hands-on surgery lab and three semesters of clinical experience to enable students to gain essential surgical skills.
-Students who complete the program are eligible to take the National Board Surgical Technology & Surgical Assisting Certification Exam and upon passing would become certified surgical technologists.
+The surgical technology diploma program at Piedmont Technical College provides a hands-on surgery lab and two semesters of clinical experience to enable students to gain essential surgical skills.
+Students who complete the program are eligible to take the National Board Surgical Technology & Surgical Assisting (NBSTSA) Certification Exam and upon passing would become a certified surgical technologists.

 A Career in Surgical Technology

-The surgical technologist is the person who stands alongside the surgeon and passes the instruments and supplies during surgical procedures.
-Surgical technologists are key members of the operating team who work closely with surgeons, anesthesia personnel, RNs and other personnel to deliver patient care before, during and after surgery.
+Surgical technologists are members of the operating team who work closely with surgeons, anesthesiologists, RN’s and other personnel to deliver patient care before, during and after surgery.

 Special Application Requirements